iolyd/drizzle-orm-helpers/documentation/pg.md

 ```ts
 jsonObjectAgg<K, V, TK, TV>(name: K, value: V): SQL<Record<TK, TV>>
 ```

+Aggregates name/value pairs as a JSON object; values can be null, but not names.

 Build object using `json_object_agg`.
 Since it is a json method, it should return an unwrapped type instead of an SQL wrapped type.